 Making a rooibos latte is extremely simple.
 The first step involves concentrating the amount of rooibos in 3 standard cups of tea down to a half cup of water which suprisingly does not result in a bitter taste like with black tea.

 The sweetener chosen is based on your personal preference.
 I prefer a pinch or two of low glycemic coconut sugar or a drizzle of raw local honey.
-Freshly ground Saigon cinnamon adds a sweet and yet fiery boost to the blend that surpasses the flavor of any pre-ground cinnamon on the market.
+Freshly ground cassia cinnamon (Saigon tastes incredible) adds a sweet and yet fiery boost that surpasses the flavor of any pre-ground cinnamon on the market.
 If you prefer ceylon cinnamon, that will result in a sweeter taste.

-While steamed milk is a typical addition to a latte, I only warm mine to 117 F/47 C which is hot enough to please the palate and yet low enough to preserve the precious enzymes and probiotics in my creamy and delicious grassfed raw milk.
+While steamed milk is a typical addition to a latte, I only warm mine to 117 F/47 C which is hot enough to please the palate and yet low enough to preserve the precious enzymes and probiotics in my creamy and delicious pastured raw milk.
 The latte still turns out nice and foamy, perhaps not as foamy as if I steamed it, but good enough for my tastes.

 Red Rooibos Latte Recipe